verygoodsoftwarenotvirus/todo/README.md

 - `lint` - lints the codebase
 - `format` - runs `go fmt -s -w` on the codebase
+- `format-frontend` - runs prettier on the frontend
 - `coverage` - will display the total test coverage in the aforementioned selection of packages
 - `quicktest` - runs unit tests in almost all packages, with `-failfast` turned on (skips integration/load tests, mock packages, and the `cmd` folder)
 - `integration-tests` - runs integration tests for all supported databases
 - `lintegration-tests` - runs the integration tests and lint
 - `integration-tests-<dbprovider>` - runs the integration tests suite against an instance of the server connected to the given database.
 So, for instance, `integration-tests-postgres` would run the integration test suite against a Postgres database
 - `load-tests-<dbprovider>` - similar to the integration tests, runs the load test suite against an instance of the server connected to the given database
+- `frontend-tests` - selenium webdriver tests against the frontend
+- `dev` - run the backend
+- `dev-frontend` - watch and build the frontend
+- `frontend-only` - watch and build the frontend in a mode that substitutes API calls for development purposes
+- `load-data` - initialize data in a running instance of the backend server

 It's a good idea to run `make quicktest lintegration-tests` before commits.
 You won't catch every error, but you'll catch the simplest ones that waste CI (and consequently your) time.